 Thanks to Bluetooth or web app access systems, physical keys are no longer needed.
 That means guests don’t have to queue at the reception to pick up keys anymore.
 This speeds up their arrival, saves your front desk staff time and completes the last step in the digital check-in/check-out process.

-NFC (Near Field Communication), aka phone-powered payment options such as Google Pay or Apple Pay, are gaining popularity as more mobile devices and shops support them.
+NFC (Near Field Communication), aka phone-powered payment options such as Google Pay or Apple Pay (available through Mews Terminals), are gaining popularity as more mobile devices and shops support them.
 Today, they’re yet another good option for contactless transactions.
 If you already have an automated, connected payment system, implementing these new payment types is quite straightforward.

 New safety standards

 This is something you can do even without adopting new tech.
 Think of managing movement flows in the lobby or restaurants, for example.
 Evaluate your processes to see where you can improve safety standards and reduce crowds or the need for personal interactions.
 The more complete your digital journey is, the easier this will be, as guests won’t linger in public spaces anymore.